-The Centurion Lounge is located on the third floor in Terminal B of LaGuardia Airport, right between Concourses B and C.
+The Centurion Lounge is located on the fourth floor in Terminal B of LaGuardia Airport, post-security, right between Concourses B and C.

 The lounge is fairly easy to get to, and there are plenty of signs to guide you in the right direction — just keep an eye out for ongoing construction projects.